awjuliani/neuro-nav/README.md

 ## Installation

-The `neuronav` package can be installed by running `pip install -e ./` from the root of this directory.
+The `neuronav` package can be installed locally by running `pip install -e .` from the root of this directory.

+If you would like to use the experiment notebooks as well as the core library, please run `pip install -e .[experiments_local]` from the root of this directory to install the additional dependencies.

 ## Benchmark Environments